Blastomere: Blastomere differentiation

-The division of blastomeres from the zygote allows a single fertile cell to continue to cleave and differentiate until a blastocyst forms.
-The differentiation of the blastomere allows for the development of two distinct cell populations: the inner cell mass, which becomes the precursor to the embryo, and the trophectoderm, which becomes the precursor to the placenta.
+The division of blastomeres from the zygote allows a single cell to continue to cleave and differentiate until a blastocyst forms.
+The differentiation of the blastomeres allows for the development of two distinct cell populations: the inner cell mass, which becomes the precursor to the embryo, and the trophectoderm, which becomes the precursor to the placenta.
 These precursors typically appear when the blastomere differentiates into the 8- and 16-cell masses.

 During the 8-cell differentiation period, the blastomeres form adheren junctions, and subsequently polarize along the apical-basal axis.
 This polarization permanently changes the morphology of these cells, and starts the differentiation process.
 After this, the 8-cell blastomere mass begins to compact by forming tight junctions between themselves, and cytosolic components of the cell accumulate in the apical region while the nucleus of each cell moves to the basal region.
 The adhesive lateral junction is then formed, and the blastomere is flattened to establish the apical cortical domain.
 Once the transition begins to a 16-cell mass, the apical cortical domain disappears, but elements of polarity are preserved.
 This allows for approximately half of the blastomeres to inherit polar regions that can rebuild the apical cortical domain.
 The other blastomeres that differentiate, then, will become apolar.
 Polar blastomere cells that differentiate will move to an outer position in the developing blastocyst and show precursors for the trophectoderm, while the apolar cells will move to an inner position and begin developing into the embryo.
 The cells will then fully commit to their individual states in one of these two domains at the 32-cell stage.